2mill/python_thing/README.md

-# python_thing
+# Python Thing
-Python script for organizing data
+A quick script for me to organize port information data.